 HOW TO MAKE TAU FOO FAH WITH AGAR AGAR POWDER

-Boil it over high heat while keep stirring at the same time.
+2. Bring it to a boil over medium-high heat while stirring at the same time.
 The soybean milk might catch at the bottom and get burnt if you stop stirring.

-Once it has comes to a boil, lower the heat and continue to simmer for another 5 minutes.
+3. Once it has come to a boil, lower the heat and continue to simmer for another 5 minutes.
 Make sure the agar agar powder has dissolved (it should be).
 Stir in the vanilla extract.

-Remove from the heat and strain into another pot or container .
+4. Remove from the heat and strain into another pot or container.
 Let it cool down at room temperature for about 15-20 minutes

-Then cover with a cling wrap, try not to touch the surface and carefully transfer to the refrigerator and chill for at least 2 hours.
-I recommend 4 hours for a better texture.
-You can chill it overnight too.
+5. Carefully transfer to the refrigerator, and chill for at least 2-3 hours, preferably overnight.
 Once it sets, it should have nicely coagulated, but jiggly when you gently shake it.
 That’s the right texture.

 HOW TO SERVE TAU FOO FAH